cjbarrows/morbles/README.md

     [x] need conditionalBallExit to happen at different frames depending on the cell-to-cell combinations
         - I didn't end up doing that but I did check for flipped
-          - kinda hacky; certainly inelegant, but ok
+          - kinda hacky; certainly inelegant, but ok [x] toggle bit?
+        - I used vectr.com to do some vector drawing last time [x] need to handle balls coming down the "right lane" of the toggle

 ## Notes